Muppala-Jasvanth-Varma/PDF_ChatBot/README.md

-# 📄 Resume Chatbot – AI-Powered PDF Q&A Web App
+# 📄 AI-Powered PDF Q&A Web

-An intelligent, open-access web application that allows users to upload a PDF resume and interact with it through natural language queries.
-This chatbot can answer questions like "What are the skills mentioned?" or "What is the name of the person in the resume?" using advanced NLP techniques.
+An intelligent, open-access web application that allows users to upload a PDF and interact with it through natural language queries.
+This chatbot can answer questions like "What are the skills mentioned?" or "What is the name of the person in the pdf?" using advanced NLP techniques.

 ---

 ## 🚀 Features

-- ✅ Upload a resume in PDF format
+- ✅ Upload a pdf
 - ✅ Ask context-aware questions about the uploaded resume
 - ✅ Get instant and accurate answers using AI
 - ✅ Built with **LangChain**, **FAISS**, and **Google AI Models**